etiennerognin/OpenDLS/README.md

 1. Open 'ArduinoDLS.ino' in the Arduino IDE, compile and upload to the Arduino.
 2. Leave the Arduino connected with the USB cable.
 3. Open 'OpenDLS.py' with a text editor, set the address of the Arduino.
-4. Launch 'OpenDLS.py' in a terminal.
+4. Launch 'OpenDLS.py N' in a terminal, with N is the number of time series to collect from the Arduino.
 You may need to install some Python libraries.

 ## License